Surgical Technology Program

 In the Surgical Technology Program at Macomb, you will take a variety of courses specific to your selected major, including:

-With a Certificate in Surgical Technology, you will be qualified for positions that include surgical assistant.
 With a Skill Specific Certificate in Surgical Technology – Central Processing Distribution Technician, you will be qualified for positions that include sterile processing technician.
 With an Associate of Applied Science Degree in Surgical Technology, you will be qualified for positions that include surgical technologist.

 Transfer Pathways to a Bachelor’s of Science Degree